mpdivecha/MPC-Project/README.tex.md

 ## Project Goal

 The goal of the project is to model a self-driving using a Model Predictive Controller.
 The model is tested on a simulated car in the Udacity simulator.
-The following are expectations of the project:
+The following are the expectations of the project:

 - The car should stay within the lane and not veer too far off the center.
 - The car should drive smoothly minimizing any jerky movements.
-- Should drive at or below the desired speed.
+- The car should drive at or below the desired speed.

 ### Vehicle Model